Jamcha123/spyware/spyware/README.md

 # spyware

 proof-of-concept
-spyware that sends files to a remote server.
+spyware that sends the files in a folder that you entered to a remote server.

 it uses argparse to get the server and the ssh password you send to.